 Swim Buoy: Towing a brightly colored open water swim buoy/dry bag is mandatory in order to participate in the Mighty Mac Swim.
 The Straits of Mackinac is an entirely different animal, requiring us not to allow anyone to swim without one!
 If you do not already own a swim buoy, it is your responsibility to supply this item.
 Aquaman provides a 20% - 50% discount on buoy/dry bags and other accessories to Mighty Mac Swimmers.
 Don’t forget to make this purchase (if necessary) and bring it with you!
 If you are a serious open water swimmer, you will want one of these anyway.
-Not only is the swim buoy/dry bag a great safety device, keeping you visible and giving you a flotation device to cling to in an emergency, you can carry items with you, such as nutrition, extra goggles, neoprene cap, surf shoes, etc.
+Not only is the swim buoy/dry bag a great safety device, keeping you visible and giving you a flotation device to cling to in an emergency, you can carry items with you, such as nutrition, extra goggles, shirt, cell phone, etc.

 See Using Your Swim Buoy for more information on safety, packing and feeding.

 NOTE: It is also a requirement to write your name on the outside of your swim buoy.
 Please make sure you tighten the belt securely